VINJROM/cryptocurrent/README.md

 This project is part of React.School React Project Tutorials in which students utilize their React.js, CSS Grid, HighCharts, CryptoCompare API, and localStorage-accessing capabilities.

 ## Result
+I learned how to connect React.js to CryptoCompare API and use React's callback functions to visulally display targeted API values.
 The result is a CryptoCurrency Financial Reporting App where users can use to quickly browse, save, and fetch CryptoCurrency data.

 ## Technologies Used